JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ### 3.1.
 Project Goals

-- Build a fully custom solution for **ISIC 2018: Task 1 – Binary Segmentation** with performance that matches or exceeds top 2018 leaderboard entries.
+- Build a fully custom solution for **ISIC 2018: Task 1 – Binary Segmentation** with performance that matches or exceeds Dice: 0.875 and IoU: 0.8.
 - Adhere to ISIC 2018 challenge dataset splits (Training, Validation, Test) for quantitative benchmarking.
 - Impose real-world constraints to reflect clinical deployment environments:
   - **Local-only pipeline**: Train, test, and deploy entirely on-device to ensure **PHI security**, **reproducibility**, and **offline deployability**.